 - Details of the data subject’s right to withdraw their consent to the Company’s processing of their personal data at any time;

-- Details of the data subject’s right to complain to the Information Commissioner’s Office (the “supervisory authority” under the GDPR);
+- Details of the data subject’s right to complain to the Information Commissioner’s Office (the “supervisory authority” under the UK GDPR);

 - Where applicable, details of any legal or contractual requirement or obligation necessitating the collection and processing of the personal data and details of any consequences of failing to provide it; and

 - Details of any automated decision-making or profiling that will take place using the personal data, including information on how decisions will be made, the significance of those decisions, and any consequences.